raquo/Airstream/README.md

 You can get an EventStream of changes from a Signal – `signal.changes` – this stream will re-emit whatever the parent signal emits (subject to laziness of the stream), minus the Signal's initial value.

+If you have an observable, you can refine it to a Signal with `Observable#toSignal(initialIfStream)`, and to a Stream with `Observable#toStreamOrSignalChanges`.
+As the latter name suggests, if the observable is a Signal, the output stream will contain its changes, not the initial value.

 ### Observer